autowarefoundation/autoware.universe/planning/mission_planner/README.md

 2. Make the plugin visible for ease of use
 3. Select a point through the route of the vehicle (where you see a blockage for example)
 4. If an alternative route can be found, the vehicle will to change route and will not go through the selected point.
+> Make sure that you select the point for rerouting with enough distance ahead the vehicle, otherwise the rerouting will be considered unsafe.
+For more information, please check the rerouting limitation below and `mission_planner.param.yaml` config file.

 #### Rerouting Limitations